jsiegenthaler/hueget/README.md

 From v1.x, hueget supports the Philips Hue API V2, released November 2021.
 This has resulted in the following breaking changes:

 1. Username changed to appkey.
-The previous `-u username` option has changed to the `-a appkey` option.
-You need to update your commands accordingly.
+The previous `-u username` option is still supported at the moment for backwards compatibility, but will be removed in a future version.

 2. Identifiers changed from numbers to UUIDs (Universally Unique Identifiers (UUIDs)).
 You need to replace the numeric id with the new UUID.
 Start hueget with the `-d discover` option to get the entire light configuration, where you can see the new UUIDs

 # Starting hueget